 Pack your swimsuit, your snorkeling equipment and your nautical map: Apostle Islands underwater exploring is a trip back into the past.
 The shorelines of the Apostle Islands are a rich source of both history and geology.
 You can find old coins, old musket balls and Ojibwa bugle beads-even agates-just by looking underwater near the shoreline.
 Plan your Apostle Islands vacation around some water adventures!
 You can stay on historic Madeline Island and enjoy the scenery in the evening: vast panoramas of the largest lake in the world.
 Lake Superior water is so cold that items found underwater are in nearly perfect condition.
-Madeline Island, a two-mile ferry ride from Bayfield, Wisconsin, offers cabin-style lodgings as well as luxury condominiums and campgrounds.
+Madeline Island, a two-mile ferry ride from Bayfield, Wisconsin, offers cabin-style lodgings as well as condominiums and campgrounds.
 Check with the Madeline Island Chamber of Commerce regarding availability.
 An outfitter can provide you with a navigational map: Apostle Islands shipwrecks can be located by contacting the national park service in Bayfield.
 While you’re on the Island, visit the historical museum for inter-active displays that show the history of the local Ojibwa Indians.
 The Island also offers many hiking trails along the lakeshore and through the wetlands.
-You might also be interested in renting a moped or bike, or a kayak.
-The local marina also offers charter rental-both bare boat and with captain.
-The marina will provide you with a nautical map.
+You might also be interested in renting a moped or bike, canoe or take a guided kayak tour.
 Apostle Islands vacation destination-yours to enjoy.

 Bayfield, Wisconsin, nestled against the south shore of Lake Superior, is an excellent destination for your Apostle Islands vacation.
 It’s an easy drive from Chicago and the Twin Cities, and many choices await you there.
 In Bayfield you can find water sports ranging from fishing and kayaking to sailing and power boating.
 Complete boat charters are available.
 Walk the brick-paved streets of this quaint old fishing village and shop in the specialty and souvenir shops.
 Or read a book on the porch swing of a beautiful Victorian B & B. The Apostle Islands Cruise Service offers daily cruises to see the Apostle Islands and their lighthouses.
 The Chamber of Commerce in Bayfield can help you with hotels.
 Apostle Islands camping is fun for the more adventurous.
 Just make sure you check with the Apostle Islands National Lakeshore Park Service Headquarters before you make your plans.
 No trip to the Apostle Islands is complete without crossing the lake on the Madeline Island Ferry Line to visit scenic, historic Madeline Island.
 Cars are allowed on the Island, but you may prefer to rent a bike or moped and ride out to see Big Bay State Park and Town Park.
 Hike the lakeshore trail and see ancient rock formations.
 Or hike the lagoon trail for wetlands at their best.
 Madeline Island also offers complete charter services, and you may prefer to make the Island your base of operation.
 The Chamber there can help you.
 Start planning today for your Apostle Islands vacation.